 You will get several written assignments, make a portfolio and give presentations about different topics.

-The following literature will be discussed during the minor.
-You will receive a definite reading list before the start of the minor.
+The following literature will be discussed during the minor:

 This programme starts twice a year, in September and February.
 The class schedule is variable.
 It will be announced around August (Block AB) or January (Block C/D).
 All classes are on weekdays.